-- Before enrolling in your subjects you are strongly encouraged to read the information provided regarding the progression, exclusion and tuition rules. - You should also consider that, the Board does not refund application or enrolment fees, and subject fees are non-transferable to other subjects or other semesters.
-Please choose carefully. - All enrolments are done on-line on the Board's website.
+- If you propose to increase your study load or study subjects out of order, before lodging any application, please read the fact sheet 'Applying for relaxation of the Progression Rules', which is available on the Board's website. - Please choose your subjects carefully.
+Any request for a refund of an Enrolment Fee must be received no later than 3 weeks after the deadline for late enrolments in the relevant semester.
+The Refund Policy is available on the Board's website. - All enrolments are done online on the Board's website.
 Enrolments will not be accepted across the counter at the Board's office. - Do not lodge an application for enrolment if you are awaiting a decision on an application for relaxation of the exclusion or progression rules.
 However, you should still register with the LEC and begin attending lectures pending the outcome of your application. - All students enrolled for the Board's examinations must register online with the LEC for tuition only in the subjects for which they are enrolled.